spazznolo/spazznolo.github.io/_posts/2023-06-25-draft-probabilities-4.md

 </head>
 <h2>Extending the Application of Prospect Pick Probabilities</h2>
 <p>
-In <a href="">An Application of Prospect Pick Probabilities</a>, I outlined a potential real-world use case for the <a href="">draft probability tool</a> that Prashanth Iyer and I created, which included a new perspective on draft pick value.
-Here, I extend the methodology to include prospect value uncertainty, and an optimization of pick value.
+In <a href="">An Application of Prospect Pick Probabilities</a>, I outlined a potential real-world use case for the <a href="">draft probability tool</a> that Prashanth Iyer and I created.
+It introduced a new perspective on draft pick value.
+Here, I extend the methodology to include prospect value uncertainty.
+Then, I explore options to optimize of pick value.
 </p>
 <p>
 </p>